gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

    - [ ] Click "Add another cluster", provide an address to a new cluster and submit the form.
 Close the modal when asked for credentials.
 Verify that the cluster was still added and is visible in the profile selector.
-- Search bar
+- Command bar & autocomplete
+   - Do the steps for the root cluster, then switch to a leaf cluster and repeat them.
+   - [ ] Verify that the autocomplete for tsh ssh filters SSH logins and autocompletes them.
-   - [ ] Verify that you can connect to all three resources types on root clusters and leaf clusters.
+   - [ ] Verify that the autocomplete for tsh ssh filters SSH hosts by name and label and autocompletes them.
+   - [ ] Verify that launching an invalid tsh ssh command shows the error in a new tab.
-   - [ ] Verify that picking a resource filter and a cluster filter at the same time works as expected.
+   - [ ] Verify that launching a valid tsh ssh command opens a new tab with the session opened.
+   - [ ] Verify that the autocomplete for tsh proxy db filters databases by name and label and autocompletes them.
-   - [ ] Verify that connecting to a resource from a different root cluster switches to the workspace of that root cluster.
+   - [ ] Verify that launching a tsh proxy db command opens a new local shell with the command running.
-   - Shut down a root cluster.
-      - [ ] Verify that attempting to search returns "Some of the search results are incomplete" in the search bar.
+   - [ ] Verify that the autocomplete for tsh ssh doesn't break when you cut/paste commands in various points.
-      - [ ] Verify that clicking "Show details" next to the error message and then closing the modal by clicking one of the buttons or by pressing Escape does not close the search bar.
+   - [ ] Verify that manually typing out what the autocomplete would suggest doesn't break the command bar.
-   - Log in as a user with a short TTL.
-Make sure you're not logged in to any other cluster.
-Wait for the cert to expire.
-Enter a search term that usually returns some results.
-      - [ ] Relogin when asked.
-Verify that the search bar is not collapsed and shows search results.
-      - [ ] Close the login modal instead of logging in.
-Verify that the search bar is not collapsed and shows "No matching results found".
+   - [ ] Verify that launching any other command that's not supported by the autocomplete opens a new local shell with that command running.
 - Resilience when resources become unavailable
    - DocumentCluster
       - For each scenario, create at least one DocumentCluster tab for each available resource kind.